As counterintuitive as it sounds, yes, this is the time to do it.

 Real Estate Is Cheaper in the Winter

 Another bonus: Because fewer buyers are scouring the housing market in the winter, there’s less competition, which means you’re less likely to get into a bidding war or lose out on a home you want.
-Simply put, winter is typically a buyer’s market, and that almost always equates to saving money on a home purchase.
+Simply put, winter is typically a buyer’s market, which almost always equates to saving money on a home purchase.

 You Can Probably Afford to Hire Movers

-The worst part of moving is often … well … moving.
-Furniture is usually heavy, and the idea of moving all of your material possessions from one place to another can be downright exhausting – especially if you haven’t exactly embraced that whole minimalism thing.
+The worst part of moving is often…well…moving.
+Furniture is usually heavy, and the idea of moving all of your material possessions from one place to another can be downright exhausting — especially if you haven’t exactly embraced that whole minimalism thing.
 This is where movers come in.

 Start the New Year Off Right

 There are also possible tax benefits that come with moving before January 1st.
-For example, if you are eligible to write off your moving expenses on your taxes (this applies if you’re moving due to a change in your job or business location, or if you’re moving because you’ve started an entirely new job or business), moving before the new year can allow you to take this deduction when you file rather than waiting.
+For example, if you are eligible to write off your moving expenses on your taxes (this applies if you’re moving due to a change in your job or business location or if you’re moving because you’ve started an entirely new job or business), moving before the new year can allow you to take this deduction when you file rather than waiting.

-In addition, first-time home buyers and current home owners who purchased their property two years ago or longer and are buying a new principal residence are eligible for certain tax breaks – why not take advantage of them before the year ends if you’re planning to move in the near future anyway?
+In addition, first-time home buyers and current homeowners who purchased their property two years ago or longer and are buying a new principal residence are eligible for certain tax breaks – why not take advantage of them before the year ends if you’re planning to move in the near future anyway?